 }

-The engine properties are stored in RAM as a cache with a unique ID (GUID) that is transferred from the client-side source code.
-The GUID is generated at random and will be changed if the page containing the Pivot Table is refreshed or opened in a new tab/window.
-As a result, each GUID’s memory cache contains unique information, and the component operates independently.
+Engine properties are saved in RAM using a unique ID (GUID) that is received from the client-side source code.
+This GUID is randomly generated and changes if the user refreshes the page or opens the Pivot Table in a new browser tab or window.
+Because of this, each GUID in the memory cache holds information unique to that session, allowing each Pivot Table instance to work independently.

-Meanwhile, the memory cache is set to expire after 60 minutes from RAM to free its memory.
-If the component is still running, the data will be generated and stored for another 60 minutes.
+The memory cache is configured to expire after 60 minutes to help free up RAM.
+If the user is still working with the Pivot Table after this period, the required data will be generated and cached for another 60 minutes.

 Methods and its needs